Skip to main content

 Angola Renewable in % Electricity Production

 The new National Development Plan (PND) 2023-2027 seems less ambitious than the previous one and does not specify overall targets.
-It just sets targets for the construction and renovation of solar and hydroelectric power plants.
+It just set targets for the construction and renovation of solar and hydroelectric power plants.
+The target of PND 2018-2022 to add 500 MW of renewables (of which 200 MW solar, 100 MW wind, 100 MW biomass, and 100 MW mini-hydro) by 2022 was not achieved (290 MW end of 2022 and 360 MW end of 2024, mostly solar).

 Source: Angola energy report